 To reduce the risk of injury, children should be directed to remove their shoes, eyeglasses and jewelry, and to remove all sharp objects from their pockets, before entering the bouncer.

 The bounce house operator should be aware of the unit deflating due to lose of power. (generators may stall and shut off.
 Power may be discounted.
 Some thing can obstruct the blower.)
 In any case the operator should direct children to head to the exit and pull they out before the unit deflates. most units will have exit doors on the top of the unit to help in getting the children out.

 Bounce houses are not babysitters.
 Although it might be tempting for parents to walk away from bounce houses, thinking that their children are safely confined in a soft space, nothing could be further from the truth.
 Bounce house supervisors and parents should work together to make sure that children are bouncing safely, and that they are not rough-housing, doing flips or somersaults, or landing on other children.

 Q: Does the price include set up and take down of the bounce house?

-A: Yes, although additional fees may apply for areas farther out.
-Remember prices do not include sales tax.
+A: Yes, Remember prices do not include sales tax or delivery.

 Q: Do you deliver to other cities?

 A: Yes, but once again please be aware that due to rising gas prices and the possible need for an extra truck and labor that travel fees can be quite high.
 Please call our office for a current quote.

 Q: Does the standard 6 hour rental time include your set up time?